microsoft/VSProjectSystem/doc/overview/MEF.md

 MEF
 ===

-### Managed Extensibility Framework in the .NET framework
+### Managed Extensibility Framework in the .NET Framework

 The Managed Extensibility Framework (MEF) has been introduced in the .NET Framework 4 as a library for creating extensible applications.
 It allows